-Since I’m bad at math, doing my taxes each year, though I was capable of doing them — I learned, gave me the worst headache ever.
+Since I’m bad at math, doing my taxes each year, though I am capable of doing them — gave me the worst headache ever.
 Thus, I outsource that to a friend who’s way better at math and understanding the tax code than I could ever be.

 Now it’s time for you to admit which side of your brain is more dominant — Right or Left.

 Once you’ve determined if you’re more creative than logical or the other way around, you need to admit…